proctorf/HIST289/schedule.md

 **Website Review:**
 <a href="https://medievalmurdermap.co.uk/" target="_blank">Medieval Murder Map</a>
 - Copy, rename, and move this <a href="https://docs.google.com/document/d/1iJ76JzlcSR5aH3mpuYpapCx6d-tvRedAPWAe6qwE_Mk/edit?usp=sharing" target="_blank">form</a> to complete the assignment.
-Paste the associated url into Canvas.
+Paste the associated url into Canvas <a href="https://denison.instructure.com/courses/16395/assignments/155061" target="_blank">here</a>

 [**Exercise: Mapping Lab - Points**](MappingOne.md)  [We will begin this in class, you do not need to start before hand]